On Policy Evaluation with Aggregate Time-Series Shocks: Introduction

-Our model is also related to the recent econometric literature on shift-share designs (\citealp{jaeger2018shift,borusyak2018quasi,adao2019shift,goldsmith2020bartik}).
-Similar to this literature, we consider situations where an instrument has a particular product structure.
-Our focus, however, is quite different: we propose and analyze a new estimator, while the literature has been focused on the properties of the standard IV estimator under alternative assumptions.
-We also relax the standard exogeneity assumption made in the shift-share literature and allow for unobserved aggregate shocks that affect different units differently.
-Our estimator is designed for a case with a single aggregate shock, and thus it does not directly apply to a classical shift-share setup with multiple industry-level shocks (e.g., \citealp{autor2014trade}).
-However, we believe that our ideas can be extended to these applications, potentially allowing researchers to flexibly use both time and industry dimensions.
+Our model is also related to the recent econometric literature on shift-share designs (\citealp{adao2019shift,borusyak2022quasi,goldsmith2020bartik,jaeger2018shift}).
+First, our finite population analysis is motivated by the approach in \citet{adao2019shift} and the related earlier work by \cite{abadie2023should}.
+Second, similar to this literature, we consider situations where an instrument has a particular product structure.
+However, our goal is quite different: we propose and analyze a new estimator, while this literature has focused on the properties of the standard IV estimator under alternative assumptions.
+Crucially, we relax the exogeneity assumption made in the shift-share literature and allow for unobserved aggregate variables that affect different units differently.

-Our setup, while being reasonably general, has its limitations.
-Like most recent literature on causal panel data methods, we make a strict exogeneity assumption, which renders the aggregate shocks (observed and unobserved) independent of the unit-level outcomes, at least after conditioning on the fixed effects (e.g., \citealp{athey2017matrix,borusyak2017revisiting,callaway2020difference,arkhangelsky2021double}).
-We also abstract from dynamic treatment effects and assume that only the policy variable's current level matters for the outcomes.
-Finally, we postulate a linear relationship between outcomes, policy variables, and aggregate shocks.
-These choices are motivated by the empirical practice where similar restrictions are imposed to justify (\ref{eq:TSLS_intro}).

-The paper proceeds as follows: in Section \ref{sec:sec_2}, we discuss the mechanics of TSLS regression (\ref{eq:TSLS_intro}) in more detail, present our algorithm, and show its performance in a simulation exercise.
-In Section \ref{sec:formal_an}, we introduce the causal model along with statistical restrictions and demonstrate the formal properties of our algorithm.
-We discuss inference in Section \ref{sec:inference}.
-Section \ref{sec:discussion} discusses possible extensions of our algorithm, connections to literature in empirical macroeconomics, and shift-share designs.
-Finally, Section \ref{sec:concl} concludes.
+The paper proceeds as follows: in Section \ref{sec:sec_2}, we discuss the mechanics of TSLS regression (\ref{eq:TSLS_intro}) in more detail, present our algorithm, apply it to \cite{nakamura2014fiscal}, and discuss informally when we expect it to be valid.
+In Section \ref{sec:formal_an}, we introduce the causal model along with statistical restrictions, and we demonstrate the formal properties of our algorithm.
+Section \ref{sec:discussion} discusses possible extensions of our algorithm, heterogeneous treatment effects, and connections to the literature on shift-share designs.
+Section \ref{sec:sim} demonstrates the properties of our estimator in simulations, and Section \ref{sec:concl} concludes.